TeeniLinguini/ots-fit/README.md

 # OTS Fit Model

+To see it in action, click here: https://ots-fit-model.up.railway.app/

 A single-URL research tool that scores a performing arts venue against a two-axis **Fit** (structural) and **Propensity** (timing) model, built for sales prioritization at On The Stage (OTS).